Updated for 2022

 The properties of the lossless medium affect the speed of propagation, and it is reduced by a factor of 1/ ( √𝝁r𝜺r) compared to the speed of the electromagnetic waves in the vacuum.

 Electromagnetic waves are defined using wave equations that describe the electric and magnetic fields of a wave.
 The solution of the wave equation describes the characteristics of electromagnetic waves—the velocity of propagation, frequency, attenuation, wavelength, and the direction of propagation.
+Trying to understand mediums of waves for mechanical wave, sound wave, transverse wave, and various other particle interactions for wave medium, improves the ability to understand holistic electromagnetic wave affect on systems.
+Energy and energy density in p waves, radio wave, sound, and light can detail activities from simple harmonic motion to compression wave action across the electromagnetic spectrum.

 The characteristics of an electromagnetic wave vary with parameters such as the conductivity, permeability, and permittivity of the medium.
 A medium can be considered a lossless medium for electromagnetic waves when its conductivity is equal to zero, with specific permeability and permittivity values.
 In this article, we will discuss electromagnetic waves in a lossless medium.